AryanUGA/MIST-4610-Project-1/README.md

 ![Screenshot (294)](https://github.com/user-attachments/assets/dd6ec149-2677-443e-8d5e-b822630702af)
 Justification: This query would be a really useful query for the office manager or bill collector to find how much an individual patient owes the clinic and then be able to send them a bill.
 Also, it would allow the office to keep up with patients who may owe too much to give treatment without taking payment of some sort first.

-6. Write a query to show the average bill amount for each doctor's appointments in order from highest to lowest
+6. Write a query to show the names of the nurses who have appointments in the future and the date and time of the appointments

 ![Screenshot (295)](https://github.com/user-attachments/assets/f6f494d5-c959-41a5-8bb8-3f4de3eba94a)
-Justification: This would be useful for a clinic as it would help a manager see if a doctor is a specialist of some type as a specialist visit on average costs more than a general doctor visit may cost.
-It would also help the office manager adjust hourly rates charged if needed.
+Justification: This query would be useful for the office manager to help with scheduling nurses and assigning them what appointments they work.
+It also could be used to change the date in the query as needed to continue building the office schedule.

 7. Write a query to list out the Id, first name, and last name of doctors in the medical clinic who have not wrote a prescription